Korean watermelon punch is a popular summer dessert and drink. It’s light, refreshing and will quench your thirst for sure!

 Drink Base - Option 2 (my second choice)

-- 2 cups strawberry flavour milk
+- 2 cups strawberry flavor milk

 - 3 Tbsp watermelon juice